Tobacco Use Policy

 I. Introduction and Scope

 Stetson University has a vital interest in maintaining a safe and healthy environment for our students, employees, alumni and visitors.
 Research findings show that use of tobacco products constitutes a significant health hazard.
 The health care and health education programs of the University perform an important function by demonstrating and promoting healthy lifestyles through activities such as curtailment of the use of tobacco products.
-In addition, tobacco use is a serious safety concerns and has been specifically listed as a contributing factor in a number of university facility fires across the nation, many of which have result in fatalities or major damage.
+In addition, tobacco use is a serious safety concern and has been specifically listed as a contributing factor in a number of university facility fires across the nation, many of which have resulted in fatalities or major damage.

-Effective August 1, 2014, Stetson University's residential campuses will be designated tobacco/smoke free.
+Effective August 1, 2014, Stetson University's residential campuses will be designated tobacco/smoke-free.
 The policy applies twenty-four (24) hours a day, seven (7) days a week.

 A. "Smoking" means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, or pipe or any other lighted or heated tobacco or plant product, including marijuana, intended for inhalation in any manner or form.
 "Smoking" also includes the use of an e-cigarette that creates a vapor, in any manner or in any form, or the use of any oral smoking device for the purpose of circumventing the prohibition of smoking in this Policy.